-Trend Analysis gives you the ability to take a look at data over time for a long-running survey.
+Trend analysis gives you the ability to take a look at data over time for a long-running survey.
 It can be useful for comparing quiz or test scores (see an increase in knowledge over the course if you administer the same survey multiple times over the matter of a few weeks or months) or identifying trends from data sets for a regularly distributed satisfaction survey.

 This module allows you to plot aggregated response data over time.
 It is especially valuable if you are conducting a long-running survey and would like to measure differences in perception and responses over time or prepare for trend reversals in the market.

-Such an analysis can be precious as an early warning indicator of potential problems and issues with product line and service level changes that impact customers.
+Such analysis can be precious as an early warning indicator of potential problems and issues with product line and service level changes that impact customers.

-Example of trend analysis of survey data
+Example of trend analysis based on survey data

 The graph below explains trend analysis over a period for channel sales per country.
 Channels are based on four categories: Coupon, display ads, SEM, SEO.
 This graph is an example of a sales pattern that is analyzed on a month on month basis.
 The table shows the calculation of the mean to show the prediction of the trend for the coming months.
 The table is based on the sales figure for the last four months.